-Doing so easily leads them to become frustrated or angry.
-Refusing to challenge a narcissist's opinion will help you avoid the risk of being attacked.
+Doing so leads them to become frustrated or angry.
+Refusing to challenge a narcissist's opinion helps you avoid the risk of being attacked.

 To shut down a narcissist, you have to be more prepared than they are.
 Let's go over fifteen effective strategies you can use to shut down a narcissist and help reduce the harm they inflict on you.

 How to Shut Down a Narcissist: 15 of the Best Ways